Demystifying the model minority complex

 12-week virtual consultation group for Asian American therapists & Healers

-We will explore the Model Minority Complex as a gateway to our interconnected internal and external topography: sociohistorical contexts in both the United States and on the continent of Asia, oppressive dynamics and systems; and intergenerational, ancestral, and personal stories.
-In traveling this path together, we will begin restoring our connections with our souls, purpose, ancestors, and the wider web of life through ritual, creative practice, and community.
+We will explore the Model Minority Complex as a gateway to our interconnected internal and external topography: sociohistorical contexts in both the United States and in Asia, oppressive dynamics and systems; and ancestral, intergenerational, and personal trauma.

 Guiding questions will include: